pakozm/xemsg/README.md

 Inputs:

-- s1: socket number identifier.
+- s1: SP socket object.
-- s2: socket number identifier, optional, if not given the device will be set in *loopback* mode.
+- s2: SP socket object, optional, if not given the device will be set in *loopback* mode.

 Outputs: